On Extended Thermodynamics: From Classical to the Relativistic Regime: Second Order Theories: The Hydrodynamical Approximation

 \section{Second Order Theories: The Hydrodynamical Approximation}

-In this section, we consider second order theories that are generated by specifying a non vanishing $Q^{\mu}$ in the fundamental relation (\ref{Entropy_Off_E}).
-Israel and Stewart, motivated from results valid within the relativistic kinetic theory of gases, proposed that the entropy flux vector $S^{\mu}$ (and thus $Q^{\mu}$) that describe near equilibrium states of a simple fluid, should be independent of the gradients of $J^{\mu}$ and $T^{\mu\nu}$ and should be quadratic in the variables $\pi(u), \pi(u)^{\mu\nu}, h(u)^{\mu}$ defined in (\ref{OD}-\ref{SD}) and the frame invariant heat flux $q(u)^{\mu}$ defined in (\ref{IHF}).
-Specifically, they proposed that $Q^{\mu}(u)$ should have have the form:
+In this section, we consider second order theories i.e. theories generated by choosing a non vanishing term $Q^{\mu}$ in the fundamental relation (\ref{Entropy_Off_E}), and the choice that we discuss below generates the Israel-Stewart transient thermodynamics.\\ Israel and Stewart, motivated from relativistic kinetic theory of diluted gases, proposed that the entropy flux vector $S^{\mu}$ (and thus $Q^{\mu}$), should be independent of the gradients of $J^{\mu}$ and $T^{\mu\nu}$ and should be quadratic in the deviations from the state of local equilibrium.
+To describe these deviations in a practical and intuitive manner, they first choose an admissible four velocity $u$ and make use of the expansions in (\ref{OD}-\ref{SD}) that define variables $\pi(u), \pi(u)^{\mu\nu}, h(u)^{\mu}$ and also use the invariant heat flux $q(u)^{\mu}$ defined in (\ref{IHF}).
+Moreover Israel and Stewart postulate that of the infinite number of the auxiliary variables $X_{(i)}^{\mu\nu\lambda...}$ with $i\in (1,2,....)$, that would appear in the exact equation of state shown in (\ref{EOS1}), none of them will appear explicitly in the $Q^{\mu}(u)$ term.\\ Denoting here after by $Q^{\mu}(u)$ the term $Q^{\mu}$ evaluated relative to the $u$-frame, Israel-Stewart proposed that for a simple fluid $Q^{\mu}(u)$ should have the form:

-where $R^{\mu}$ stands for
+where $R^{\mu}(u)$ stands for